 There are other ways to help manage your cat’s stress if they are not receptive to the above suggestions.
 Feline pheromones (chemical substances released in the environment that affect the behaviour of an animal) are available in diffusers and sprays that help relieve stress.
 Many veterinary clinics use them to help calm their feline patients.

+Your vet will be best placed on knowing how to treat a cat with urinary issues.
 Prescription medications are another possibility your veterinarian may recommend.
 And for those owners who are not able to give their cats oral medications, prescription diets with anti-stress nutrients are as easy to use as filling the food bowl.

 Visit Your Vet